Learn more about New York real estate licensing and get exclusive offers

 Property managers and property management companies that collect rent or place tenants in vacant spaces on behalf of a landlord must have a New York broker license.

 If you work for a property management company as a leasing agent you’ll need to get a New York real estate agent license and the company needs to be listed as your broker.

-Vendors must also have an interest-bearing account with a minimum of $5,000 in a national or state chartered banking institution that operates in New York, plus $2,500 for each additional licensed branch location.
-Apartment sharing agents must have an interest-bearing account with a minimum of $2,500 in a national or state chartered banking institution that operates in New York, plus $1,250 per additional location.
+Vendors must also have an interest-bearing account with a minimum of $5,000 in a national or state-chartered banking institution in New York, plus $2,500 for each additional licensed branch location.
+Apartment-sharing agents must have an interest-bearing account with a minimum of $2,500 in a national or state-chartered banking institution in New York, plus $1,250 per additional location.